• Skip to primary navigation

 Cut chicken into 10 pieces

-• Since this recipe should be fairly rustic and will simmer for a long time, you should rough chop the yellow onions, bell peppers, and celery (the Trinity).
+• Since this recipe should be fairly rustic and will simmer for a long time, roughly chop the yellow onions, bell peppers, and celery (the Trinity).
 Place these all in the same prep bowl.

 • Rough chop the garlic and parsley then slice the green onions.
 Place those in individual prep bowls.